Baguio City, the Philippines

 Our brekkie on the porch of Mr. Beans came with pine-fresh air, albeit laced with the bane of scenic slopes – vehicular exhaust from uphill driving.
 The previous night at Pizza Volante in the Convergys complex, the aroma of our tsokolate-eh was overpowered by sidestream smoke from graveyard shifters on a break.

 As we set out to explore the Camp, a whiff of horses, a throwback to my boyhood fascination with horseback-riding around Wright Park Riding Circle, tinged the air.
-A man on horseback leading a pony strutted past us.
+A man on horseback leading a pony went past us.

 We walked up the slope, but Ki strayed off the stairway and wobbled on uneven ground littered with elongated pine cones and needles.
 We followed trickles of water upstream until Ki found the spot where ground water gushed out.
 It summed up our exploration on foot, following leads of memories while making new ones.

 Picnic tables dotted the slope under the canopy of looming Benguet pines.
 It was not the Americans who planted these trees, as Ki had thought.
 It may have been the Benguet pine, an endemic species blanketing the Cordilleras, that enticed the Americans to establish a hill station 5,000 feet up the mountains.
 Its scent was not only the stuff of my Baguio memories; it had perfumed the isolated world of indigenous people that made their home on the range.